mbrochh/mbrochh-dotfiles/macos.md

 npm -g install yarn
 ```

-# Install awscli
+# Install aws-cli

-I ran into issues when installing awscli via Homebrew, so let's install it via
+I ran into issues when installing aws-cli via Homebrew, so let's install it via
 pip instead:

-`sudo pip install awscli`
+`sudo pip install aws-cli`

 # Install software via Homebrew

 Now that Python 3.6 is in place, you can install all kinds of other software:

 `brew install git zsh zsh-completions autojump wget curl gettext imagemagick watchman tmux reattach-to-user-namespace git-crypt tree findutils`

+I got a warning here that Python is already installed, but it seems like it
+did indeed install all the above.

 and